Britain's best autumn wildlife spectacles

 Deer rut

 The annual deer rut is iconic of autumn.
-A steely sky provides the backdrop for an awe inspiring and violent contest that sees stags lock antlers in battle.
-Because does are only in their fertile stage for about a day each year competition is ferocious.
+A steely sky provides the backdrop for an awe-inspiring and violent contest that sees stags lock antlers in battle.
+Does are only in their fertile stage for about a day each year, therefore competition is ferocious.
 The rut is a truly tremendous display of power from Britain’s most majestic creature and is certainly one of the highlights on nature’s calendar.
-Some of the best places to view such a spectacle are the Inner Hebrides, the Isle of Arran, Exmoor, Dartmoor and the New Forest.
-Watch from a safe distance and be careful not to disturb deer during the rutting season.

 Turning leaves